staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 The idea is to define at interface or trait level, which requirements the usage class has to fulfill.

 The development of this feature was possible, thanks to sponsoring by a interessted party.
+In addition Ondřej Mirtes provided excellent feedback and guidance during the development.

 If you are in need of a certain feature or bugfix in PHPStan, Rector or related tooling, feel free to [get in touch](https://staabm.github.io/2024/01/01/phpstan-customizing.html#get-in-touch).